nornagon/airpaint/README.md

 - Palette import/export
 - Sync to Google Drive / Dropbox / local server
 - Lots of keyboard shortcuts from REXPaint are missing

+## Manual

+Until AIRPaint gets its own manual, the best guide to AIRPaint is [REXPaint's manual](https://www.gridsagegames.com/rexpaint/manual.txt).
+Most things work similarly in AIRPaint to how they do in REXPaint.